Ōwairaka/Mt Albert tree protesters slammed as 'woke, entitled Pākehā' at maunga hui

 The IMSB "100 per cent" supported the TMA's plans, which were about more than trees, but about mana.

-"What I find personally appalling behaviour is after all the work with the Government, council, Treaty settlement, consultation, to come here this morning and feel like a f...... criminal."
+"What I find personally appalling behaviour is after all the work with the Government, council, Treaty settlement, consultation, to come here this morning and feel like a f***ing criminal."

 He said those protesting were a "bunch of woke, entitled, Pākehā".